 What Does a Podcast RSS Feed Look Like?

 Let’s look at an example of a well-defined RSS feed.
-The feed for their show looks like this:
+The feed for a show is an xml file that looks like this:

 <?xml version=”1.0″ encoding=”UTF-8″?>

 <rss version=”2.0″ xmlns:itunes=”http://www.itunes.com/dtds/podcast-1.0.dtd” xmlns:content=”http://purl.org/rss/1.0/modules/content/”>